 In this module, you will be introduced to the concept of psychological abnormality.
 You will develop an understanding of how abnormality is defined in psychology and how its definition has developed and changed through history.
 You will look at different approaches to understanding abnormal psychology, including the biomedical model, social and cultural approaches to abnormality, and psychodynamic, behavioural and cognitive approaches.

-Criminology: Research Methods for Social Scientists
+- Research Methods for Psychologists

-Criminology: Data Analysis
+- Data Analysis for Psychologists

 This module will enable you to develop detailed and more critical understandings of core criminological theory and key issues within the discipline.
 Drawing on sociological, biological and psychological perspectives as a way of understanding criminal behaviour, you will consider key issues such as drug use, organised crime, white collar crime and terrorism.
 Lectures and seminars promote the application of these theoretical perspectives through case studies and empirical research.